 |Degree: Associate of Arts in GIS|

-Front Range Community College offers a two-year associate degree program in GIS.
-Students can use this degree to continue their education at a four-year college or university to obtain their bachelor’s degree in geography.
+Front Range Community College GIS program is a two-year associate degree in GIS.
+Students can use this degree to either continue their education at a four-year college or university to obtain their bachelor’s degree in geography.

 The curriculum teaches students to describe and analyze both physical and cultural landscapes and how to explore the features and climate of the Earth’s surface.
 In addition, they also learn how humans are distributed throughout the earth and the various ways they interact with the environment.